THERAPY FOR RELIGIOUS TRAUMA

 • Naming and grieving what you lost: community, identity, certainty, belonging.

-• Untangling shame and fear from who you actually are.
+• Untangling shame and fear from who you intuitively know yourself to be.

 • Healing from purity culture and reclaiming your relationship with your body and sexuality.